Burton's Queen's Hospital saves money while reducing waste

 The Sterimelt process removes contamination so that the resulting plastic can be sold on for use in other plastic products.
 This means that the hospital not only saves the money it would cost to dispose of the materials, but can also generate additional income.

 The trust has a sustainability management plan, which the Sterimelt will play a large part in, said a spokesman.
-It also has plans to introduce a plastic baler along with one for baling cardboard, which will crush these materials into cubes so they can be recycled.
+It also has plans to introduce bailers for plastics and cardboard, which will crush these materials into cubes so they can be recycled.

 Natalie Roddis, waste and sustainability officer at Queen's, said: "The installation of the new Sterimelt machine is an exciting development for the trust.
 It will help to reduce the amount of waste that we produce, while also contributing to a circular economy.